HennaKristal/wavebreaker/README.md

 - ProjectSettings
 - UserSettings

-### 4. Apply the Template
+### 4. Upload this project
-Drag and drop the following folders and file from the template into your project folder:
+Drag and drop the following folders and file into your project folder:
 - Assets
 - Packages
 - ProjectSettings